gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 saved in my notebook:

 - blockage in my ankle
 - blockage in my vein right below my knew (at the back of my knee)
 - blockage in my hips
-- blockage in my back, both lower and upper one
+- blockage in my back, both lower and upper

 _For medically inclined: I wrote down in my notes I had blockages L4 and L5 in the lumbar spine area and C4 and C5 in the cervical spine area._

 Overall, Dirk found 13(!) specific points to work on.
 Then we proceeded with manipulations similar to what a chiropractor would perform - unblocking my ankle through a very gentle pull resulted in freeing my calf.
 Literally, I could feel that all the tension in my calf was easing instantly.

 Unblocking the rest of the points resulted in a better hip position, and amazingly, in better